 Tony Vorster, Bioenergy Alliance Network of the Rockies (Mentor)

-Brian Woodward, DEVELOP - Fort Collins Center Lead
+Brian Woodward, NASA DEVELOP USGS at Colorado State University (Center Lead)

 I. Abstract

 [Placeholder - do not put anything here until the final draft submission.
 The abstract in the project summary is where the working draft of the abstract should “live”]